kar-dim/Watermarking-Accelerated/README.md

 # How to Build

 This project is built using **Visual Studio** and consists of a **solution with various projects**.
 - Watermarking-Impl: The Core of this project, implements the algorithms for each backend.
-It also implements a fast and efficient deterministic watermarking generation with OpenMP.
+It also implements a fast, efficient, secure and deterministic watermark generation with OpenMP (CPU-only based).
 It is built as a **static library**.
 - Watermarking-CLI: The sample command line application that interacts with the Core project to embed and detect watermark in images and video.
 - Watermarking-BenchUI: The benchmarking project.
 It interacts with the Core project and benchmarks the performance of image watermarking.
 It uses Qt for UI.
 - Watermarking-Tests: Basic tests for the Core project.